Elie-A-98/yeager-dapp/README.md

 I developed a DApp (Decentrazlized Application) that enables users to interact with digital assets on the **Ethereum blockchain**.

-**ElieNFT** is a new **ERC-721** compliant token (NFT) created using an ERC-721 compliant contract, that when deployed to the network only its owner can mint new ElieNFT tokens.
+**Elieum (ELI)** is a new **ERC-721** compliant token (NFT) created using an ERC-721 compliant contract in [packages/nft/contracts/token.sol](./packages/nft/contracts/token.sol)

 *After confirming with Araceli Martinez that the link provided for the smart contract in the requirement documents is not working, I used an industry standard ERC-721 contract from Oppenzeppelin*

-**Exchange** is a smart contract that users can interact with to transfer NFTs

-**Users** are able to connect their ethereum wallet (tested with metamask only so far), **display a gallery of the digital assets** owned by the connected wallet and **transfer digital assets** to other users.
+**Users** are able to connect their ethereum wallet, **display a gallery of the digital assets** owned by the connected wallet and **transfer digital assets** to other addresses.

 Additionally as mentioned in the project requirements document, **users should be able to mint new digital assets**.
-But allowing anyone to mint new ElieNFT needs some consideration because it will devalue the token.
-For that reason users will need to request from the owner of the smart contract to mint them a new ElieNFT and link it to a digital asset.
-The incentive behind minting new tokens is out of scope of this project but for simplicity minting new token will require a certain wei to be transfered from the users account to the smart contract owner's account.
+But allowing anyone to mint new NFT needs some considerations and can significantly devalue the token.
+For that reason I took the assumption that **users will need to request from the owner of the smart contract to mint them a new Elieum** and link it to a digital asset.
+The owner can decided the addresses allowed to mint, based on some condition which i will decide later (but keep simple).

-Tokens are stored on the blockchain, but storing big binaries such as images and metadata on the blockchain is expensive and slow.
-For that reason the **metadata of the digital asset and the digital asset itself are both stored on ipfs**.
+Tokens are stored on the blockchain, but the **metadata of the digital asset and the digital asset itself are both stored on ipfs**.

-The **DApp** consist of a front end and a back-end.
+The **DApp** consists of the following:

+- **Ethereum Blockchain**

+- **EVM (Ethereum virtual machine)**

-The **back-end** is created for the owner to accept minting requests and provide helper apis for the front-end for example to store metadata files in ipfs.
-Additionally it is necessary for storing some sensitive keys to not compromise security.
+- **Back-end** application responsible for receiving minting requests and providing helper apis for the front-end for example to store metadata files in ipfs.
+Additionally it is where I will store some sensitive keys to avoid leaking them to the client thus compromising security.
+<br>**Sensitive keys** for now will be stored as environment variables in `.env` file and included in `.gitignore`.
+But on production a secrets management service like AWS Secrets Manager or Azure Key Vault should be used to securely store the keys and access them at the back-end application starting phase.

+- **Front-end** application reponsible for allowing the users to view their asset gallery, trasfering assets to other addresses and sending minting requests to the Back-end.
+<br>I will keep the user close to the blockchain and I won't store data on the backend unless necessary.
+<br>So for querying the smart contract and tranfering tokens the client app will directly use `ether.js`
+<br>It will use the backend only for requesting the owner to mint a new token for a user after he uploads the asset and metadata through a form
-The **front-end** interface where the users interact with the application is built with Vue Js The UI is responsive, user-friendly, SEO friendly and tailored only for web for now.
+<br>**The UI is responsive, user-friendly, SEO friendly** and tailored only for web for now.
 While SEO may not be as critical for a DApp as it is for a traditional website, optimizing our SEO will help increase the visibility of the app within the Web3 community

 ## 3. Architecture